 This is not meant to scare but rather inform you.
 My goal is to make it possible for you to have a single-person go bag in case of an earthquake that will get you through the following 24 hours.

 While you can purchase pre-made kits, there is value in having your own DIY earthquake kit so you know the tools you are dealing with.
 Should you want to purchase a pre-built kit be aware of the claims made for food and water.

 - Ready-to-eat canned meats, fruits and vegetables.
-SPAM, Tuna, etc. Is high in calories and fat plus adds sodium in your diet.
-You can ad jerky and pemmican on this list as they will give you the fuel you need as well.
+SPAM, Tuna, etc. Is high in calories and fat plus adds sodium to your diet.
+You can add jerky and pemmican to this list as they will give you the fuel you need as well.

 - Protein or fruit bars.
 Granola and “Energy” bars are great walking food.